J0hnL0cke/AIY_Assistant/README.md

 **First run:**

 `cd` into the repository if not already in it

+`mkdir data`

 run `python3 main.py`

 You will immediately run into errors because your configuration files are not set up.

 Luckily, you just created them.

 `cd data/`

 Now you need to change 2 files using your editor of choice:

 Open houndify.txt and paste in your ids.
 Line 1 should be ProjectID and line 2 should be ClientID.

 Open path_to_voice_model.txt and paste in the path to your voice model.
 I suggest putting it in the top folder of the repo.

 The path can be relative to the main.py file, such as "./model.pmdl", or abslolute, like "/~/AIY-projects-python/src/aiy/recognizer/model.pmdl"

 Now go back to the top level of the repo and run `python3 main.py` again.

 You should be good to go.
 If you have an issue, report it [here](https://github.com/J0hnL0cke/AIY_Assistant/issues/new)

 **Contribute**

 Want to help?

 Leave a pull request for features that should be added.

 Additional commands that should be added are also welcome.